The lowdown on organic cotton

 Our fabrics are so important to us; it's what makes our Thoughtful Clothing, thoughtful.
 Here, we take a look into what makes organic cotton so wonderful.

-.
+Better factory conditionsPart of the social criteria that organic certified cotton must meet is not too dissimilar to our Code of Conduct.
 Factories spinning the fibre and manufacturing clothing must employ people on their own free will, have ‘zero tolerance’ towards child labour and pay living wages.
-Get the full lowdown on the GOTS website
+Get the full lowdown on the GOTS website.

 What you can do